The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 An organic chemical testing kit identifies most hazardous chemicals, including select emerging contaminants like PFOA and trace pharmaceuticals.

-7. Are home water test kits accurate?
+7. Are home testing kits accurate?

 8. How often should I test my water supply?